carc1n0gen/phrontmatter/README.md

 The parsed document content can be accessed with `$document->getContent()`.

+You can provide `false` as the second parameter to `$parser->parse` if you wish to leave the document content as is with no parsing.
+For example, if the document content is in HTML format and does not need parsing.

 ## Different Front Matter Formats

 PhrontMatter allows you to write your front matter in any format you like, and comes with two built in